onnx/sigs/infra/README.md

 * Meeting annoucement will be posted in our Slack channel.
 * Feedbacks and topic request are welcome by all.

+# SIG Meeting Info

+* Meeting is on the 2nd Tuesday of the month at 10 pm CEST
+* Access link could be found at: https://zoom-lfx.platform.linuxfoundation.org/meetings/lfai-onnx?view=month

 # Discussion

 * Slack channel https://lfaifoundation.slack.com/archives/C018Y2QG7V2